Seferbiy Zaneqo: In the British embassy

 Sefer Bey received an invitation to the British embassy in Istanbul, where other Circassian deputies were invited as well.
 Upon arrival he reassured his countrymen that his current exile was only temporary and only to deceive the Russian authorities.
 He proposed a strategy for the deputies, suggesting that leaders with influence over the populace should relocate with their subjects to the bay of Tsemez.
 Where Sefer Bey would return to with a full British expedition.
-The news was carried by the deputies back home to Circassia, and as a result the Shapsughs and Natukhais held a council which elected Mohammed-Kass and Kushtanoko-Khashesh as deputies with full consent.
+The news was carried by the deputies back home to Circassia, and as a result the Shapsughs and Natukhajs held a council which elected Mohammed-Kass and Kushtanoko-Khashesh as deputies with full consent.
 With this new strengthened position which had been negotiated at the British Embassy in Istanbul, the British also took advantage of the situation.
-British ships in the following period frequented the shores of Circassia, not only carrying agents and diplomats but also cargo filled with provisions and more importantly,gunpowder.
+British ships in the following period frequented the shores of Circassia, not only carrying agents and diplomats but also cargo filled with provisions and more importantly, gunpowder.